Updated June 28, 2026

 Online Programming Degrees: Comprehensive 2026 Analysis

-Online computer programming degrees have evolved dramatically, with 284 accredited programs now offering the same rigorous curriculum as traditional on-campus degrees.
-Our analysis of IPEDS 2023 data reveals that graduates of top online programming programs achieve comparable career outcomes to their on-campus counterparts, with and 92% employment within six months.
+Online computer programming degrees have evolved, with 284 accredited programs now offering the same rigorous curriculum as traditional on-campus degrees.
+IPEDS 2024 data shows that graduates of top online programming programs achieve comparable career outcomes to their on-campus counterparts, with and 92% employment within six months.

 The flexibility of online programming degrees appeals particularly to working professionals and non-traditional students.
 Programs like Southern New Hampshire University's online CS degree and Arizona State University's online program provide the same accreditation and faculty as their on-campus versions, while offering 24/7 technical support and flexible scheduling options.